Frequently Asked Questions

 Q: how do you equip various canister filters with Poret® filter foam?

-A: I recommend layers of 2-in foam because that size is easy to rinse and cut to fit with large scissors or a knife.
+A: I recommend layers of 1-inch, 1.5-inch, or 2-in foam because those sizes are easy to rinse and cut to fit with large scissors or a knife.
 Depending on the size of the canister, start with 1-2 sheets in 10 PPI (coarse), followed by layers of 20 PPI, and finish with 30 PPI foam.
-You can even remove all the media baskets to put more foam into the canister to increase the filter efficiency.
+You can even remove all the media baskets (caution, some need the inserts to work) to put more foam into the canister to increase the filter’s efficiency.
 I do not recommend fine filter pads, filter floss, or 45 PPI foam, since these materials compact quickly and clog the filter long before there is any need to clean the bulk of the filter material.
-That not only shortens the maintenance intervals (more work), the cleaning also disrupts the biofilm that actually makes your filter work.
-All such Poret® equipped filters will be both biological as well as mechanical.
+That not only shortens the maintenance intervals (meaning more work), the cleaning also disrupts the biofilm that actually makes your filter work.
+All such Poret® equipped filters will be both biological as well as mechanical and no other materials are needed.

 Q: how do rinse Poret® foam sheets?